Electronic Pre-Bill Approval is an add-on feature

 - Timekeeper: The timekeeper for the entry.

-- Billable (Editable): The billable hours for this entry.
+- Billable (editable): The billable hours for this entry.
 You can edit this field directly on the page without having to open the billing entry dialog.

-- Description (Editable): The description for the entry.
+- Description (editable): The description for the entry.
 You can edit this field directly on the page without having to open the billing entry dialog.

 - Approved By: This will display the user and timestamp of who approved the time entry.
-This is will primarily be used if someone adds a new or held entry to the pre-bill.
+This will primarily be used if someone adds a new or held entry to the pre-bill.

 Moving a billing entry to another matter:

-Held Entires Tab:
+Held Entries Tab:

 Time entries that have been held on this matter will display on this tab.
-An entry that was held during the last billing cycle will be here and not on the next pre-bill generated for the matter.
+An entry that was held during the last billing cycle will be included here and not on the next pre-bill generated for the matter.